May Stevens

 Major publications include May Stevens, a monograph by Patricia Hills with introduction by Phyllis Rose (2005); May Stevens Catalog for Big Daddy Series with essay by Lawrence Alloway on the occasion of her solo show at Cornell University’s Herbert F. Johnson Museum of Art (1973); Lucy R. Lippard’s essay, “May Stevens’ Big Daddies,” which appeared in From the Center: Feminist Essays on Women’s Art (1976); May Stevens: Ordinary/Extraordinary, A Summation, 1977-1984, edited by Patricia Hills with essays by Donald Kuspit, Lucy Lippard, Moira Roth, and Lisa Tickner (1984); and May Stevens: Images of Women Near and Far published in conjunction with her retrospective at Museum of Fine Arts Boston (1999).

 In 1999, Stevens had a major retrospective exhibition at the Museum of Fine Arts, Boston, entitled Images of Women Near and Far 1983-1997, the museum’s first exhibition of its kind for a living female artist.
 In 2005, she had important traveling solo exhibitions at the Springfield Museum of Art, MO; the Minneapolis Institute of Art, MN and the National Museum of Women in the Arts, DC.
 In 2023, Stevens was the focus of My Mothers, a solo exhibition at the MassArt Art Museum, MA.
-Her work has also been included in exhibitions at the Modern Art Museum of Fort Worth, TX (2022); Jewish Museum, NY (2022); Telfair Museums, GA (2022); SITE Santa Fe, NM (2021); Allentown Art Museum, PA (2020); Pennsylvania Academy of the Fine Arts, PA (2020); Art Students League, NY (2019); Smithsonian American Art Museum, DC (2019); New Britain Museum of American Art, CT (2019); Detroit Institute of Arts, MI (2019); Whitney Museum of American Art, NY (2017); British Museum, UK (2017); and the Brooklyn Museum, NY (2017), among others.
+Her work has also been included in exhibitions at the Brooklyn Museum, NY (2023); Blanton Museum of Art, TX (2023); National Museum of Women in the Arts, DC (2023); Herbert F. Johnson Museum of Art, NY (2023); Modern Art Museum of Fort Worth, TX (2022); Jewish Museum, NY (2022); Telfair Museums, GA (2022); SITE Santa Fe, NM (2021); Pennsylvania Academy of the Fine Arts, PA (2020); Smithsonian American Art Museum, DC (2019); Detroit Institute of Arts, MI (2019); Whitney Museum of American Art, NY (2017); and British Museum, UK (2017), among others.

 Stevens’s work is in numerous prominent museum collections, including the British Museum, UK; Brooklyn Museum, NY; deCordova Sculpture Park and Museum, MA; Hood Museum of Art, NH; Metropolitan Museum of Art, NY; Minneapolis Institute of Fine Arts, MO; Museum of Contemporary Art, Los Angeles, CA; Museum of Fine Arts, Boston, MA; Museum of Modern Art, NY; National Museum of Women in the Arts, Washington, DC; New Museum of Contemporary Art, NY; San Francisco Museum of Modern Art, CA; and the Whitney Museum of American Art, NY, among others.